onnx/onnx/docs/TestCoverage.md

 </details>

+### MaxPool
-### MaxPoolThere are 10 test cases, listed as following:
+There are 10 test cases, listed as following:
 <details>
 <summary>maxpool_1d_default</summary>